Waikato trail notes

 Kapamahunga Walkway

-Note - this route closes 1 August to 10 November for lambing.
+Note - this route closes for lambing 4 August to 31 October, or later as may be determined by the farm manager.
 Please walk 7km south on Te Pahu Road, then a further 5km west on Limeworks Loop Road to re-connect to the route.

 Potential hazards: